 PALANGKA RAYA – PULAU KAJA - RAHAI’I PANGUN - TANJUNG PUSAKA (LD)

 We will meet you either on arrival at the airport or in your hotel lobby.
 At 7.30 am we transfer you 40 minutes to the tiny village of Sei Gohong where we board local canoes to observe orangutans on the beautiful forested island of Pulau Kaja.
-The island is managed by the Borneo Orangutan Survival Foundation or BOS and may be closed at times.
+The island is managed by the Borneo Orangutan Survival Foundation or BOS.
+After observing orangutans in their island habitat, we then transfer to BOS’s nearby Education Centre in Nyaru Menteng for more information on their activities.
 Returning to Palangka Raya harbour, we board the Rahai’i Pangun to start the cruise downstream to Tanjung Pusaka village.
 In the evening, we will explore the village to see the fishing activities, village cattle raising, and a demonstration of Pencak Silat, a traditional martial art performance.
 Join the village school group as they practice and have a go yourself!
 After finishing this excursion, we return to the boat and stay overnight in the area.

 TUMBANG NUSA – PURUN or GREY SEDGE WEAVING & VILLAGE VISIT (BLD)